Categories

 No age limit

-Chinese musical instruments in Strings, Plucked-strings and Wind sections as listed
+Chinese musical instruments in Strings, Plucked-strings and Wind sections listed in the musical instruments list

 Ensemble Section